It is the formation of a thrombus within an artery.

-The most common cause is atrial fibrillation , which causes blood stasis within the atria with easy thrombus formation, but clots can develop within the heart for other reasons as well.
+The most common cause is atrial fibrillation, which causes blood stasis within the atria with easy thrombus formation, but clots can develop within the heart for other reasons.

-In thrombotic stroke, a thrombus (blood clot) usually forms around the atherosclerotic plaques.
+A thrombus (blood clot) usually forms around the atherosclerotic plaques in a thrombotic stroke.

 Since the blockage of the artery is gradual, the onset of symptomatic thrombotic attacks is slower.
-Thrombotic stroke can be divided into two categories: large vessel disease and small vessel disease.
+Thrombotic stroke can be divided into two categories: extensive vessel disease and small vessel disease.

-The first affects vessels such as the internal and vertebral carotids, and the circle of Willis.
-The latter can affect smaller vessels, such as the branches of the circle of Willis.
+The first affects vessels such as the internal and vertebral carotids and the circle of Willis.
+The latter can affect smaller ships, such as the branches of the process of Willis.

-This restriction provides an insufficient supply of oxygen to the heart muscle, resulting in tissue death (infarction).
+This restriction provides an insufficient oxygen supply to the heart muscle, resulting in tissue death (infarction).

-Then a lesion is formed which is the heart attack.
+Then a lesion is formed, which is a heart attack.
 Myocardial infarction can quickly become fatal if emergency medical treatment is not received immediately.
 If diagnosed within 12 hours of the initial episode (attack), thrombolytic therapy is started.

 Venous and arterial thrombosis: Two aspects of the same disease?

-Venous and arterial thrombotic disorders have long been viewed as separate pathophysiological entities, partly as a result of obvious anatomical differences as well as their distinct clinical presentations.
+Venous and arterial thrombotic disorders have long been viewed as separate pathophysiological entities, partly as a result of noticeable anatomical differences as well as their different clinical presentations.

-In particular, arterial thrombosis has long been considered to be largely a phenomenon of platelet activation, whereas venous thrombosis is largely a matter of activation of the coagulation system.
+In particular, arterial thrombosis has long been largely a phenomenon of platelet activation, whereas venous thrombosis is essentially a matter of activation of the coagulation system.

 However, there is evidence that this dichotomy is probably an oversimplification.

-Consequently, anticoagulant drugs are highly effective for the prevention of arterial embolism related to atrial fibrillation and for the prevention and treatment of coronary artery disease.
+Consequently, anticoagulant drugs are highly effective for preventing arterial embolism related to atrial fibrillation and for the prevention and treatment of coronary artery disease.

-Similarly, platelets play an unavoidable role in thrombus formation in the venous system, and antiplatelet agents have been shown to be effective in preventing venous thromboembolic disorders, although to a lesser extent than anticoagulant drugs.
+Similarly, platelets play an unavoidable role in thrombus formation in the venous system, and antiplatelet agents effectively prevent venous thromboembolic disorders, although to a lesser extent than anticoagulant drugs.